Ethycs/persistent-sensor-storage/README.md

 Persistent sensor storage of coupled data in database via API

 Choices:

     a.
 Fastapi is a familiar technology that is more than sufficient for this task
     b.
 Uvicorn is a fast ASGI web server for Python
     c.
 SqlAlchemy
-    d. sqlite and Postgresql as Test and Production databases
+    d.
+Postgresql as Test and Production databases

 TODO:
 1. Reconcile issue between pip on container and pixi